-Women who are very overweight (or very underweight) at the start of pregnancy are at greater risk of developing complications during pregnancy or at delivery.
-For the overweight woman, these include high blood pressure, hypertension or pregnancy (toxaemia), caesarean birth, kidney ailments, gestational diabetes and a long labour.
+Women who are very overweight (or very underweight) at the beginning of pregnancy are at greater risk of developing complications during pregnancy, or in delivery.
+For overweight women, these include high blood pressure, hypertension or blood poisoning (toxaemia), caesarean birth, kidney ailments, gestational diabetes and longer labour.

-If you’re pregnant or considering pregnancy, make sure you have a good understanding of what’s what when it comes to weight.
+If you’re pregnant or considering pregnancy, make sure you have a good understanding of the role of your weight in promoting a healthy pregnancy and delivery.

-Mother’s pre-pregnancy weight, and how much weight she gains during pregnancy, have a major effect on the size of the baby.
-While having too large a baby may increase the baby’s risk of becoming obese, it is equally if not more important to reduce the risk of a low birthweight infant.
+A mother’s pre-pregnancy weight and her weight gain during pregnancy have a major effect on the size of the baby.
+If the baby is too large, this may increase the baby’s risk of becoming obese later in life.
+It’s equally, if not more, important to reduce the risk of a low birthweight infant.

-Too low a birthweight (less than 2.5 kg/5.5 lbs) increases the risk of birth defects and other health problems.
-The optimal birthweight is now considered to be 3,200 – 4,500 grams (7 – 10lbs).
+Too low a birthweight (less than 2.5 kg/5.5 lbs) increases the baby’s risk of birth defects and other health problems.
+The optimal birthweight is now considered to be between 2,500 – 4,000 grams.

-Generally, the lower the weight gain in pregnancy, the lower the birthweight.
-This is true for all women – even in obese women.
-Underweight women need to gain the most weight during pregnancy and obese women the least.
+Generally, the less weight gained during pregnancy, the lower the birthweight of the baby.
+This is true for all women – even obese women.
+Underweight women need to gain the most weight during pregnancy, and obese women need to gain the least.
 Some guidelines follow.

-- Excessive Weight Gain: Weight gain of over 16 kg during pregnancy may result in too large a baby.
+- Excessive Weight Gain: Weight gain of more than 16 kg during pregnancy may result in the baby being too large.
 A sudden increase in weight might result from toxaemia or excess calorie intake.
-Dietary changes to control weight gains are best supervised by an obstetrician and dietitian.
-Pregnancy is not the time for extreme dieting as foetal growth can be impaired.
+Dietary changes to control weight gain are best supervised by an obstetrician and dietitian.
+Pregnancy is not the time for extreme dieting, as foetal growth can be impaired.

-- Inadequate Weight Gain: Weight gain of less than 7 kg, is more likely to result in a low birthweight baby.
+- Inadequate Weight Gain: Weight gain of less than 7 kg during pregnancy is more likely to result in a low birthweight baby.
 The past practise of over-restricting food intake to limit weight gains is no longer considered healthy.
-Too little weight gain, even in obese women, indicates that the dietary intake is too low to provide adequate nutrition for optimal development of the growing baby and the maintenance of mother’s health.
+Too little weight gain, even in obese women, indicates the mother’s dietary intake is too low to provide adequate nutrition for optimal development of the growing baby and the maintenance of mother’s health.

 |Underweight: Gain 13 – 18 kg|